 To qualify for either, your projects must align with the UK government’s definition of R&D and involve making scientific or technological advancements, such as developing new products, processes, or services.

-Choosing Between SME and RDEC
+Key Differences Between SME & RDEC Schemes

 Transitioning Between SME and Large Company Status